 Word that Sam Raimi was possibly coming aboard Marvel sequel Doctor Strange in the Multiverse of Madness after director Scott Derrickson exited the project had fans of the Evil Dead auteur immediately label him as the perfect choice for this film, given his groundbreaking work in horror and his command of the comic book genre via the first two Spider-Man films.
 But a film of Raimi’s strangely absent from the conversion is in fact a perfect embodiment of those two worlds.
-Darkman, the director’s first stab at a masked avenger – and a film which undoubtedly helped him win the coveted big-screen webslinger gig – turns thirty this year.
+Darkman, the director’s first stab at a masked avenger – and a film which undoubtedly helped him win the coveted big-screen webslinger gig – turned thirty last year.

 According to Raimi’s long-time producer and co-founder of his Ghost House Pictures production company Robert Tapert, the finished film wasn’t quite what the director had in mind, due largely to the age-old creative pitfalls of studio wrangling.
 While the director might have been ultimately disappointed with some aspects of the film, Darkman is still loaded with those visually outlandish and hugely cinematic Raimi-esque flourishes, particularly the heightened slapstick-y violent with its hyper-exaggerated Dutch angles and manic crash-zooms.
 Devout Evil Dead fans of that era must have gone into excitement overdrive upon learning that Raimi was about to tackle a comic book character, albeit one he had specifically created.